etnbrd/flx-compiler/roadmap.md

 Same with a variable declared outside, and used inside a fluxion.
 This variable should be in the signature of this fluxion.

+The server of problem #3 reply a constant value to every request, using a variable declared **outside** the reply function.
+This variable shouldn't be exchanged between fluxions, as it's declared and used in the same function.

 # Problem #4